nidza07/nidza07.github.io/QC-docs/general usage.md

 The client follows a standard installation procedure.
 The Playroom does not install any additional software or toolbars, so you can feel safe proceeding.
 In case your anti-virus detects the Playroom as malicious, this is most likely due to the fact a new version of the client was recently released.
 It can take some time before that version gains the reputation of a safe program, but in the meantime, you can report the detection as a false positive/add the Playroom as an exclusion.

 #### The connection dialog
 Once the installation is complete and you launch the client, the first thing you will see is the connection dialog.
 This dialog will ask you to enter your username and password.
-It also has a few controls we will describe here, all of which can be accessed with the tab key:
+It also has a few controls we will describe here, all of which can be accessed with the ```tab``` key:

 - Remember my password: This checkbox will, if checked, remember your login details, so you don't have to enter them each time.
 - Auto login at startup: Described in the [Auto login at startup](#auto-login-at-startup) section of the Playroom options chapter.
 - Lost password: This will open a page on our website allowing you to reset your password.
-- Create account...: If you didn't do so already, this will open the registration page directly, allowing you to create your account.
+- Create account: If you didn't do so already, this will open the registration page directly, allowing you to create your account.
 - About: This will display the current client version and all the relevant information about the program.
 - Service status: In case you can't connect and receive an error for a longer amount of time, this will open a page informing you whether some server maintenance is currently ongoing, or there are no issues on our side.
 This should help you to understand where the problem is coming from.
 - Exit: Closes the client without any connection to the server.